remap/ndncert/README.md

 see doc/ for specification

-see app/ for model/view/control
+see app/src for model/view/control in development

+see app/deploy/ for 'production' version

 Usage:
 =============

-on server (borges):
+on server:

 	python cert.py